GMKdotUS/chilipeppr.local/README.md

 ### chilipeppr.local
+This is an attempt at an offline GRBL 1 implementation

 Solution for an offline chilipeppr that can run local on your machine (Windows/Linux)

 I want to start to build an chilipeppr widget, but after some time i was frustrated.
 First of all i have to search in a lot of github repositorys for the correct code pieces, that i needed to devlop a cp widget.
 On the other hand, my dev machine must have a internet connection, to run chilipeppr.